 1. Schedule time to start a simple journal about who you are and what you like.
 Write some basic things you know about yourself.
-This might sound silly, but it’s harder than you think.
 For example:

-Notice if you default to, “I don’t really care, or have a strong opinion either way” thoughts.
+Notice if you default to, “I don’t care, or have a strong opinion either way” thoughts.

 2. Notice, without beating up on yourself, when you feel the need to say, or do something you don’t want to do, or say.
 Start by recognizing your patterns.